 What to buy and shop in New Town?

 Avenue Mohammed V is an important shopping street – but I recommend wandering down one of the many side streets for a true shopping experience.

 Make sure to take a look at 33 Rue Majorelle and browse a variety of the most colorful accessories, from notebooks to stuffed animals.

 For lamps, you simply have to visit the world-famous shop Yahya Création.
 Imagine yourself in Ibiza at KIS Boutique.

-The breath-taking Atlas Mountains are only a 1-hour drive away from the city.
-Explore one of the beautiful hikes or spend an unforgettable night in the mountains.
+The breathtaking Atlas Mountains are only a 1-hour drive away from the city.
+Here you can explore one of the beautiful hikes or spend an unforgettable night in the mountains.

 Enjoy a wonderful Moroccan evening at Dar Soukkar or Le Comptoir, where you’ll be entertained by belly dancers and fire breathers during your dinner.

 After 3 days in Marrakech

 Many travelers to Morocco opt for a desert safari after exploring cities like Marrakech and Fes.
 From Marrakech, you can enjoy a 3-day desert camp along with a camel ride to Merzouga.
 Take a look at this 3-day desert tour here.